Storage: keep in cool, clean, dry, ventilated, no peculiar smell, no pollutant, no direct sunlight place.

 I’m personally not at all convinced that the majority of pumidors will work that well.
 Will 50% work?
 80%?
 20%?
 It’s frankly hard to say, but when considering longish timespans there is a lot that can go wrong.
 I’ve tried tea from around five different western setups (pumidors, wine storage, etc.) that have stored the tea for around a decade, and four or five more that have stored the tea for 6 or 7 years.
 The teas are generally on the dry-end, with the weaker examples having picked up some off-aromas.
 This is an extraordinarily low sample size and it’d be very foolish to jump to any conclusions and with so few examples, as we’re still working in a lot of theoreticals.

 Pumidors are one, likely highly imperfect way to work with and manipulate a drier climate.
 They are also inherently a hobbyist solution.
 Even in the western world, vendors never store tea this way.
 Why not?
+I think it largely comes down to the quantity of tea.
 I’m personally not bothered by this because vendors deal with larger stocks and they can store their tea in a room or a larger area that will maintain a reasonable humidity.
 Pumidors offer the flexibility of working with a much smaller amount of cakes which makes them inherently a hobbyist solution.

 Things I am confident about: